Hey you! Yes, you!

 Do Something Amazing Retreats: Discern Becoming a NET Missionary

-Do Something Amazing (DSA) Retreats are discernment retreats held virtually and online throughout the year.
-Conducted by NET staff members, young adults are invited to a one day retreat experience where they can learn what it means to be a missionary and experience how NET is something truly amazing.
+Do Something Amazing (DSA) Retreats are discernment retreats held virtually and in person throughout the year.
+Conducted by NET staff members, young adults are invited to a one-day retreat experience where they can learn what it means to be a missionary and experience how NET is something truly extraordinary.

 Have some hesitations?